Teton River (Idaho): History

 At the time of the arrival of the Europeans to the region in the 1820s, the area was inhabited by the Shoshone and various related tribes.
-The lushness of the Teton Basin provided prime area for the fur trade, attracting many other tribes to region, including the Nez Perce, Flathead and the Gros Ventre.
+The lushness of the Teton Basin provided prime area for the fur trade, attracting many other tribes to the region, including the Nez Perce, Flathead and the Gros Ventre.
 At the time, the basin was part of the disputed Oregon Country.
 The resulting friction between the trading groups led to recurring skirmishes in the basin.
 In 1832, a trade rendezvous gone awry resulted in the Battle of Pierre's Hole between the Gros Ventre and a party of American trappers, led by William Sublette and aided by their Nez Perce and Flathead allies.
 In the brief but bloody battle at least twenty-six Gros Ventres were killed, including women and children, and perhaps a dozen whites and Flatheads.
 Sublette received severe injuries and returned east to the United States for medical care.

 The most famous modern incident along the river occurred on June 5, 1976 when the earthen Teton Dam in Teton Canyon collapsed, killing 11 people in the valley below.
 The force of water due to the dam failure destroyed the lower part of the Teton River, washing away riparian zones and reducing the canyon walls.
 This seriously damaged the stream ecology, and the native cutthroat trout population has been endangered.
 The force of the water and excessive sediment also damaged stream habitat in the Snake River and some tributaries.